Use a Car Maintenance Schedule to Reduce Car Expenses in Half or More

 Car Maintenance Basics

 The first step is to get the repair or service manual for your particular vehicle model.
 You don't need an expensive, 5-inches thick manual that covers every single part installed on your vehicle, though.
-You can do real nice with a relatively inexpensive aftermarket manual.
+For now, you can get an aftermarket manual.

 Getting to Know Your Manual